Jumji-py/Encryption-Decryption/README.md

-# Encryptor-Decryptor
+# Encryptor/Decryptor
-A basic encryption and decryption program to visualize how the process of protecting data works.
+This is a basic encryption and decryption program made in python.
+The program can encrypt/decrypt single line sentences or paragraphs in the terminal.